Link to plugin page: https://zeroqode.com/plugin/stripe-marketplace-express-1579425168812x906283616713048000

 This action call gives the option for the admin to delete users that are connected to the platform.
 Tho it should be used only when deleting testing sellers and not the real ones.

 Using this action call you can encrypt a government issued identification document of a user to be sent with the Create a seller/Update a seller action call for verification.
 You will need to use this call two times to create two versions of the document, one from the front and one from behind and use the resulted ID in the Create a seller/Update a seller action call.

 This action creates a customer on the platform.
 Before creating the customer you should create a card token to be used in this action call, that will become the customer's default source, tho you can do it later using the Update a customer call.
 You need to store the ID of the added card source for later use.

 Update a customer action call gives the option to change the details of a customer.
-It's main use tho would be to replace the default source of a customer (which means that a new source object will be created, that will become the new customer default source, and the old source will be deleted if one exists).
-You need to store the ID of the added card source for later use.
+It's main use would be to change the default source of a customer (which means that a card from a user that has multiple cards will be selected to become his new default source).

 This action call is used to add a card to a customer.
 The added card will just be added to the list of cards the customer has without replacing others (it will become the default source card only if the customer has no cards).
 You need to store the ID of the created card for later use.

 Delete a card - action call is used to delete a card from a customer.
 If you delete a card that is currently the default source, then the most recently added source will become the new default.